4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 # 5. Concurrency: Mutual Exclusion & Synchronization
 # 4. Threads
 **Processes and Threads**
+Process includes a virtual address space to hold process image, follows an execution path that may be interleaved with other processes

+Unit of dispatching is known as a thread or lightweight process Uni of resource ownership is known as process or task

 - Multithreading
+	- Ability of the OS to support multiple, concurrent paths of execution within a single process
 - Thread Functionality

 **Types of Threads**